AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/KondoEffect.md

 ---

-## Scattering of two particles in 1D
+## A Localized Spin in a Fermi Sea

 Here we introduce..

+`Numerical renormalization group` See \href{https://github.com/LucasNogueiraMartins/NRG-Didactic}{this GitHub repository}